pgiacomo69/TFormResizer/Readme.md

    Version 2.0 adds font-resizing enhancements contributed by Wolfgang Kleinrath, office@kleinrath.at

-   Copyright © 1999 by David A. Price http://www.compcreate.com
+   Copyright Â© 1999 by David A. Price http://www.compcreate.com
    This file may be redistributed freely if not altered Suggestions are welcome